bundlewrap/bundlewrap/docs/content/items/pkg_openbsd.md

 Optional, defaults to the "normal" flavor.

-Ignored when `version` is set or when `installed` is `False`.
+Can be used together with `version`.
+Ignored when `installed` is `False`.

 <hr>

 ## version

 Optional version string.
-Can be used to select one specific version of a package, including its flavor.
-For example, set this to `1.0.4p0-socks` for the package `irssi` to run `pkg_add irssi-1.0.4p0-socks`.
+Can be used to select one specific version of a package.

-Ignored when `flavor` is set or when `installed` is `False`.
+Can be used together with `flavor`.
+Ignored when `installed` is `False`.